-D. The HMO is not responsible to provide the following Medicaid services to its members:
+The HMO is not responsible to provide the following Medicaid services to its members:

-- 1. Non-emergency Medical Transportation (NEMT) as listed in Article IV Section E.4. - 2.
-Dental, except HMOs serving Milwaukee, Waukesha, Racine, Kenosha, Ozaukee and Washington counties must provide dental services. - 3.
-Prenatal Care Coordination (PNCC), except the HMO must sign a Memorandum of Understanding (MOU) with the PNCC. - 4.
-Targeted Case Management (TCM), except the HMO must work with the TCM case manager as indicated in Addendum III. - 5.
-School-Based Services (SBS) - a. the HMO must use its best efforts to sign a Memorandum of Understanding (MOU).
+- 1. Non-emergency Medical Transportation (NEMT) as listed in Article IV.E.4. - 2.
+Dental, except HMOs serving Milwaukee, Waukesha, Racine, Kenosha, Ozaukee and Washington counties must provide dental services.

+- 3. Prenatal Care Coordination (PNCC), except the HMO must sign a Memorandum of Understanding (MOU) with the PNCC. - 4.
+Targeted Case Management (TCM), except the HMO must work with the TCM case manager as indicated in Addendum II and the HMO is responsible to reimburse and arrange for the provision of Child Care Coordination services. - 5.
+School-Based Services (SBS) - a.
+The HMO must use its best efforts to sign a Memorandum of Understanding (MOU).
 SBS are those services identified in a student's Individualized Education Plan (IEP) and provided by a school district or CESA. - b.
 The HMO must not consider physical, occupational, and speech and language therapy services supplied in school settings automatically duplicative when it is considering the medical necessity of a requested community based therapy. - 6.
-Child Care Coordination. - 7.
-Certain Tuberculosis-related services, including directly observed therapy (DOT), patient education and anticipatory guidance, symptom and treatment monitoring. - 8.
-Crisis Intervention Benefit. - 9.
-Community Support Program (CSP) services. - 10.
-Comprehensive Community Services (CCS). - 11.
-Community Recovery Services (CRS).

-- 12. Chiropractic services, unless the HMO elects to provide chiropractic services. - 13.
+Certain Tuberculosis-related services, including directly observed therapy (DOT), patient education and anticipatory guidance, symptom and treatment monitoring. - 7.
+Crisis Intervention Benefit. - 8.
+Community Support Program (CSP) services. - 9.
+Comprehensive Community Services (CCS). - 10.
+Community Recovery Services (CRS). - 11.
+Chiropractic services, unless the HMO elects to provide chiropractic services. - 12.
 Lead investigations, as defined in s.
 254.11(8s), of persons having lead poisoning or lead exposure, as defined in s.
-254.11(9). - 14.
-Medication therapy management. - 15.
-Prescription, over-the-counter drugs, and diabetic and other drug related supplies (as defined by the Department dispensed by a provider licensed to dispense by the Wisconsin Department of Safety and Professional Services (DSPS)). - 16.
-Provider administered drugs, as discussed in the following handbook topics: Provider-Administered Drugs (Topic #5697), of the Covered and Non-covered Services chapter of the ForwardHealth Online Handbook. - 17.
-Behavioral Treatment Services (Autism Services) as defined in ForwardHealth Online Handbook - 18.
-Residential Substance Use Disorder Treatment - 19.
+254.11(9). - 13.
+Medication therapy management. - 14.
+Prescription, over-the-counter drugs, and diabetic and other drug related supplies (as defined by the Department dispensed by a provider licensed to dispense by the Wisconsin Department of Safety and Professional Services (DSPS)). - 15.
+Provider administered drugs, as discussed in the following handbook topics: Provider-Administered Drugs (Topic #5697), of the Covered and Non-covered Services chapter of the ForwardHealth Online Handbook. - 16.
+Behavioral Treatment Services (Autism Services) as defined in ForwardHealth Online Handbook - 17.
+Residential Substance Use Disorder Treatment - 18.
 Hub and Spoke Integrated Recovery Support Services Health Home for SUD Pilot Program